IamMaxim/vigilant-palm-tree/documents/storage-format.md

 # Storage format

-This document describes storage format for events from 3 sources: _engagement estimator_, _keyboard source_, _mouse_ source.
+This document describes storage format for events from 3 sources: _engagement estimator_, _keyboard source_, _mouse source_, _audio source_.
 Every event must have a timestamp so it possible to restore the timeline of user's **presence/absense** from the records sequence.

 ## Engagement estimator

-### Engagement level change

 Interaction states are described in details in [_interaction-states_ document](interaction-states.md).
 Here we will just assign integer codes to each of them.
 A record will be made only when the engagement level has changed.